-(See below the demo gallery for a description of how it works and to download code for the demo gallery).
+(See below the demo gallery for a description of how it works and to Download the code (it's free!)).
+Visit the GitHub repository for this site.

 Click on a thumbnail below to load the main image above (right-click on the image above to save it)

-The main purpose of this code is to save you having to type the image info (example shown below) again and again for every single image in a large gallery.
+The main purpose of this code is to save you having to type the image info (example shown below) again and again for every single image in a large or frequently changing gallery.

 <div>